UTEP Students, GECU Offer Free Tax Return Preparation Services

 “I learned that often the taxpayer is just as nervous about the process as we are, and they can be shy to ask questions,” said Escamilla, who plans to start UTEP’s Master of Accountancy program in fall 2022.
 “But talking them through every step of the way since the beginning and welcoming them with a warm smile is how we serve them.”

-Student volunteers will provide free tax preparation through the VITA program from 1 to 4 p.m.
-April 1, April 8 and April 15, in the GECU Terrace at Sun Bowl Stadium.
-Spaces are limited and offered on a first-come, first-served basis.
-For more information, click here.
+Student volunteers provided free tax preparation through the VITA program in the newly-created GECU Terrace at Sun Bowl Stadium.